tshepang/blog/content/computing/ideal static blog generator.rst

 * Tags (and maybe Categories) should be displayed on each post.

-* A feed icon that is visible from the main page (and maybe Category pages).

 * Blogofile has a strange requirement of having `post headers be YAML format`__.
 Maybe there's a good reason, but I want my generator to not require anything special in file contents.